Could your social media posts cost you your job? Read more

 Part-time study has become increasingly popular over the past few years.
 It’s often a choice made by people who want or need to work while they study, and more and more students need to fund themselves through education.
 And although balancing work and study can be demanding, it can also be hugely beneficial.

-Recent research commissioned by the Higher Education Careers Services Unit (HECSU) and the Department for Business, Innovation and Skills found that nearly 70 per cent of students improved their confidence and their performance at work as a result of their part-time studies.
+Recent research commissioned by the Higher Education Careers Services Unit (HECSU) and the Department for Business, Innovation and Skills found that nearly 70% of students improved their confidence and performance at work because of their part-time studies.

 It doesn’t stop there; you can reap rewards for your course and your career when you study part-time.